unora-project/unora-project.github.io/docs/quests/circles/circle_3/dragon_scale.md

 !!! info ""

 Turns out that Gunnar knows nothing of the Dragon Scale and tells us to go speak with the other weaponsmiths.

+!!! info ""

 ### Suomi Weapon Shop